sparkflows/sparkflows-docs/docs/user-guide/machine-learning/mlflow.rst

-Once the above workflow got executed successfully, it will save the model in MLflow.
+On successful execution of the workflow the model will be saved in MLflow as shown below:

 .. figure:: ../../_assets/user-guide/machine-learning/sparkml/mlflow/mlflow_executions.PNG
    :alt: mlflow